-Following the mushrooming of the foreign exchange Bureau de Changes earlier in 2019, the regulatory authority, the Bank of Tanzania, took a drastic measure to undertake inspections and, as a result, closed almost all Bureau de Changes that were not operated by licensed banks in mainland Tanzania.
-Following the conclusion of the inspection of bureaus early in 2020, the Bank of Tanzania have again started to issue licenses to operate bureaus.
+Following the mushrooming of the foreign exchange bureaus de change earlier in 2019, the regulatory authority, the Bank of Tanzania, took a drastic measure to undertake inspections and, as a result, closed almost all bureaus de change that were not operated by licensed banks in mainland Tanzania.
+Following the conclusion of the inspection of bureaus early in 2020, the Bank of Tanzania has again started to issue licences to operate bureaus.

 There are controls when it comes to payments or offshore remittances.
 There are regulations that require compliance with certain conditions before the transfer is done.
 This is mostly done through licensed banks.
 Capital account is yet to be fully liberalised.
 For instance, the opening and operation of offshore accounts by residents requires approval from the Central Bank whereas companies engaged in extractive industries are prohibited from maintaining offshore accounts.